 While the Suzuki Ignis takes trendy styling cues and a more spacious interior from SUVs to the city car market, the fun stops there.
 It simply doesn’t drive as well as its rivals.

-It’s fine in the city, but it’ll quickly get breathless if you ever take it out of town.
-Meaning you’ll need to rev it hard, and it rapidly runs out of puff in fifth gear up hills.
+It’s fine in the city, but will quickly get breathless if you ever take it out of town.
+This means you’ll need to rev it hard, and it rapidly runs out of puff in fifth gear up hills.

 There’s lots of road and wind noise, and the manual gear-change action is pretty notchy too.
 Steering is slow to react when you change the steering wheel and the steering lacks precision – it doesn’t even self-centre.

 What’s more, driving isn’t fun – it has a bumpy ride at virtually all speeds (even after Suzuki altered the suspension a year after launch to improve this).
 There’s a lot of body roll as you turn corners, with the rear end pushing outwards.

 We could go on.
 And we do – in our comprehensive Suzuki Ignis review.

 Toyota Corolla, £21,300